knejadfard/jkshell/README.md

-# JKShell Project Design Detail
+# JKShell
-This project was originally written as a school project.

-JKShell is a very basic shell written in C and supports a number of internally-handled commands such as `path`, `path +`, `path -`, and `quit`, as well as arbitrary externally-handled commands.
+JKShell is a very basic shell written in C as a school project for one of the courses I had in 2018.
+It supports a number of internally-handled commands such as `path`, `path +`, `path -`, and `quit`, as well as arbitrary externally-handled commands which execute programs in a child process.

 Pipes, input and output file redirection are supported.